 Written By: Brandy Miller | December 21, 2016 | No Comments

 Then this man gets cancer.
 Despite being diagnosed with a terminal form of cancer and despite having eight months to prepare for his ultimate demise, this man never writes a will.
 Upon his death, his wife finds out that her husband’s parents own fifty percent of the farm under Pennsylvania’s intestacy law (the law mandating where assets go in an estate where there’s no will), and she must sell her home and give half of the profits to his parents.
-I can tell you it was devastating to watch as this woman packed her belongings and went out into the world having been denied her and her husband’s hard earned dream farm.
+I can tell you it was devastating to watch as this woman packed her belongings and went out into the world.
+Lack of Estate Planning denied her and her husband’s hard earned dream farm.

-This is the effect not doing some basic estate planning can have on those that you leave behind.
+Devastating stories like this demonstrate what not doing essential estate planning can do to those you leave behind.
 Upon your death, your loved ones will be facing terrible grief.
-Having to take on a legal mess on top of their grief is often too much for people to handle.
+Having to take on a legal mess on top of their emotional pain is often too much for people to handle.

 Nonetheless, even last minute planning can still save some assets.
 Do the ones you leave behind a huge favor.
-Take the time to consult an attorney about proper estate planning.
+Contact Us Online or Call Us at 610-670-9000 today.
 Those left behind will be glad you did.